5 Key Considerations When Returning to Exercise as a Mum with Young Children

 Consider your fitness level and weekly activity in the weeks before delivery and use it as a rough starting point.
 Just because you ran 40km a week prior to your pregnancy and are once again non-pregnant doesn’t mean that you can jump back into this level (trust me).
-After getting cleared from your doctor and physio, starting with low impact cardio for 4-6 weeks, you could begin running the average kms you were at 7-8 months pregnant.
+After getting cleared from your doctor and Women’s Health Physio, starting with low impact cardio for 4-6 weeks, you could begin running the average kms you were at 7-8 months pregnant.
 Didn’t run in the weeks before delivery?
 No problem (I was wayyyy too big to run after 5 months).
 Simply start slowly without a weekly mileage goal but rather by listening to your body and using rate of perceived exertion (RPE).
-Ask your physio to recommend where you should start on the scale and, as you are able, increase the time spent running while decreasing the time spent walking.
-I’m going to start with a 3km distance but ill break it up into 400m jog then a walk until I start to feel more confident.
+Ask your Physio to recommend where you should start on the scale and, as you are able, increase the time spent running while decreasing the time spent walking.
+For me, I started with a 3km distance but broke it up into 400m jog then a walk until I started to feel more confident.

 Tip 4: Be realistic.

 How about trying to set aside 30 minutes a day for exercise, and also allowing yourself to miss a workout if you have to (not 7, just 1).
-I am going to start with my physio exercises to warm up, then jump on the bike and go slow for 10km for my bike training.
-For my runs the plan will be to jog for 400m and then walk and repeat for 3km until I’m comfortable running continually.
-I also need to consider exactly how often I might be able to fit in activity, realistically 3 times per week is all I can manage without my babies in tow, however I could walk every day, as long as it’s not raining or 45 degrees (no these are not “excuses” these are realistic considerations for my kids and our health).
+Start with physio exercises to warm up, then jump on the bike and go slow for my bike training.
+For my runs, the plan was to jog for 400m and then walk and repeat for 3km until I was comfortable running continually.
+I also needed to consider exactly how often I might be able to fit in activity, realistically 3 times per week is all I could manage without my babies in tow, however, I could walk every day, as long as it’s not raining or 45 degrees (no these are not “excuses” these are realistic considerations for my kids and our health).